CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

     ![ws name.](media/69.png)

-11. The last window helps us verify if the parameters we filled are correct.
+11. The last window helps us to verify if the parameters we filled are correct.
 Wait for validation to pass, then click on **Create** to initiate the deployment.

     ![ws name.](media/70.png)

+> **Note:** The deployment will take about 30 minutes to succeed.

 12. Once the deployment gets succeeded, open notifications and click on **Go to Resource**.